vodaza36/obsidian-insight-engine/README.md

-# Obsidian Tag Agent
+# Obsidian Insight Engine

-An AI-powered Obsidian plugin that helps manage and suggest tags for your notes using LangChain.js and OpenAI.
+An AI-powered Obsidian plugin that enhances your note-taking experience using LangChain.js and OpenAI/Ollama.

 ## Resources
 The following list of resources were used to develop this plugin: